-According to the Labour Code (art.
-L.1224-1), which implements EU directive 2001/23/EC of 12 March 2001 on safeguarding employees’ rights in the event of transfers of undertakings, businesses or parts thereof, an automatic transfer of all employment contracts may occur in the event of a change in the employer’s legal situation, in particular as a result of a sale or merger of an undertaking, provided the outsourced activities constitute an “autonomous economic entity” as defined by case law, that is, an organised group of persons and assets that will be able to continue business in pursuit of a specific goal.
+According to the Labor Code (Art.
+L.1224-1), which implements EU directive 2001/23/EC of 12 March 2001 on safeguarding employees’ rights in the event of transfers of undertakings, businesses or parts thereof, an automatic transfer of all employment contracts may occur in the event of a change in the employer’s legal situation, in particular as a result of a sale or merger of an undertaking, provided the outsourced activities constitute an “autonomous economic entity” as defined by case law, i.e., an organised group of persons and assets that will be able to continue business to reach a specific goal.

-As regards assets, an automatic transfer may take place in the frame of a company merger, a corporate split, or the contribution of a whole business branch that involves a transfer of all associated assets and liabilities.
-Agreements inherent in the person of the co-contracting party may, however, not follow the transfer if such other party does not give its consent thereto.
+As regards assets, an automatic transfer may take place in the context of a company merger, a corporate split, or the contribution of a whole business branch that involves a transfer of all associated assets and liabilities.
+Agreements personally inherent to the co-contracting party (“intuitu personae”) may not follow the transfer, however, if such other party does not grant its consent thereto.

 If a software program which purports to be an early form of A.I. malfunctions, who is liable?

-As of today, a general principle is that a person shall be considered as liable not only for damages he/she causes out of his/her own act, but also for those caused by things under his/her custody (Civil Code, art.1242).
-The scope of application of this principle may decrease as things that are prompted by Artificial Intelligence move away from the custody of their owner, as is the purpose of AI.
-Disputes may then arise as to who is liable: the owner of the thing, the designer, the software programmer, or the user from whom the thing learned how to behave…
+Currently, the general principle is that a person shall be considered as liable not only for damages he/she causes through his/her own act, but also for those caused by items under his/her custody (Civil Code, Art.1242).
+The scope of application of this principle may decrease as items that are prompted by Artificial Intelligence deviate from their owner’s custody.

-In furtherance of this liability principle and following EU legislation, a strict liability regime was enacted in 1998, which applies on the producer of a product in regard to damages caused by a defect in his product.
-This liability applies irrespective of whether the producer is bound to the victim by contract (Civil Code, art.1245 et seq.).
+To further develop this liability principle and following EU legislation, a strict liability regime was enacted in 1998, which applies to the producer of a product in regard to damages caused by a defect to his product.
+This liability applies irrespective of whether or not the producer is bound to the victim by contract (French Civil Code, Art.1245 et seq.).
 Strict liability makes things easier for the victim, who may sue the manufacturer, a supplier of individual parts or, ultimately, the reseller of the product.
-The victim must only prove the lack of security of the thing.
+The victim must only prove the lack of security of the item.